 Over the summer we had the blessing of having a pair of blackbirds decide to nest in the ivy just outside our bathroom window.
-This rare opportunity allowed us to see as clear as day the eggs in the nest and ultimately the babies once they hatched.
+This rare opportunity allowed us to see as clear as day the eggs in the nest and ultimately the hatchlings once they arrived.
 The children found all this very exciting and would check on the nest each day to see how things where coming along.
 Once they had hatched the children watched in fascination as they where fed, with more than a few "ewwww's" each time I would explain that the parent regurgitates the food into the babies mouth.
 During this time I would explain to them that a long time ago we as humans had to chew the food our babies would eat because they were not able to do so.
 These small moments led to times of contemplation, making me consider our position in the animal world as a human.

 Once the babies had grown to the point where the nest could not host them any more it was time for them to jump ship.
-We came home one day to a garden full of babies hopping about which was a great and hilarious sight to behold.
-The laws of nature had there funny moments it seemed, yet soon the harsh reality of nature was to strike as the magpies became aware that their dinner was on the loose in the garden.
+We came home one day to a garden full of chicks hopping about which was a great and hilarious sight to behold.
+The laws of nature has its funny moments it seemed, yet soon the harsh reality of nature was to strike as the magpies became aware that their dinner was on the loose in the garden.
 The parents jumped into action defending the babies with great efficiency so much so that if my counting is up to scratch after day one the magpies left without food.
-If the magpies are to survive, something would have to die, be it the babies in my garden or the babies somewhere else.
+If the magpies are to survive, something would have to die, be it the chicks in my garden or the chicks somewhere else.
 A little later I popped my head out the door to see what all the racket was as I could hear the parents going crazy again (they make one hell of a racket!) to see the local cats sporting with one of the babies attempting to grab one away from the crazy parents.

 I reacted.
 I ran out into the garden, chasing the cats down into a corner of the garden that they couldn't scale the fence of, jug of water in hand.
-A cat was about to learn that going for the babies in this garden gets you very very wet.
-Once the cats has jumped ship I sat out back for a bit watching the babies and contemplating what had just transpired.
+A cat was about to learn that going for the chicks in this garden gets you very very wet.
+Once the cats has jumped ship I sat out back for a bit watching the chicks and contemplating what had just transpired.
 I couldn't help but ponder why I had reacted the way I had with the cats yet not with the magpies.
 It didn't take long for me to realise.

 All of life is a part of nature, from a worm, to a magpie, to a human, to a chemical waste silo.
 Everything is part of nature - nothing can be separate from it regardless of any negative impact it may have.
 That said, although everything is a part of nature not everything is completely dependant upon it.
 The example here is the cat given that due to a level of domestication we have removed some of it's dependence on nature and transferred that dependence onto us.
 The cats are happy with this arrangement and so are we and so I see no problem there.
-The problem lies in that although the cat has a known source of food and has no need to source any other, it "decides" to do so.
+The problem lies in that although the cat has a known source of food and has no need to source any other, it ‘decides’ to do so.
 It impacts upon nature beyond it's need.
 Some of you cat lovers may say that its in the cats instincts to do so but it is not.
-A cat doesn't hunt because it has to, a cat hunts because it can.
+A cat doesn't hunt because it has to put of some unrelenting drive it cannot control, a cat hunts because it can.
 Also bear in mind that without domestication that cat would not even be there to impact on the local ecosystem so the whole point becomes moot.

 In contrast the magpie is wholly dependant on the local ecosystem, a system that nature has tweaked, managed and adapted to suit all its users so that there is usually a balance of food available to the carnivore/omnivore whilst allowing a certain survival rate to perpetuate the species.
 It is a delicate balance, one that can be thrown into disharmony if outside factors impact too much.